Kampfgeschwader 1: The Blitz

 The night offensive over Britain began, in earnest, in the month of October 1940.
 The Germans utilised navigational aids such as Knickebein, X-Gerät and Y-Gerät.
 The systems allowed the German bombers to navigate to target cities hundreds of miles from their bases.
 Pathfinder aircraft, from KG 55 and Kampfgruppe 100, were also used to guide the bomber stream to the target area.
-RAF night fighters were equipped with Airborne interception radar, but very few in number.
+RAF night fighters were equipped with aircraft interception (AI) radar, but very few in number.

 All three Gruppen of KG 1 were involved in bombing London on 1/2 November 1940 and carried out their assignment as the lead bomber formation that night (20:00–20:50).
 KG 76, KG 77, I. and II./LG 1, I./KG 27, 1./KG 54, II./KG 54, KGr 806, I./KG 55, II./KG 55, III./KG 55 supported the bombing operation.
 Other targets were bombed elsewhere this night.
 KG 1 returned to London on 4/5 November.
 III.
 Gruppe bombed Swanton Morley and West Raynham on 5 November.
 On night of the 6/7 November KG 1 was involved in the first and last waves of bombings from dusk till dawn.
 I./KG 1 attacked the city from 19:30–21:15 while II./KG 1 completed its attacks between 06:12 and 07:15.
 On 7 November II./KG 1 targeted Bacton–Norwich railway line.
 II.
 Gruppe bombed London again on 7/8 November while 7.
 Staffel bombed Honington on 8 November.
 On 9 November, in the early hours, KG 1 led I. and III./KG 77 to bomb Birmingham.
 It was KG 1's first operation in the Birmingham Blitz.
 The following night, 9/10 November, KG 1 flew two operations, both in full strength, against London.

 In the early hours of 12 November I./KG 1 carried out five operations, the only group of KG 1 to do so.
 It bombed Brighton, London, Worthing, Dover and Horsham.
 III./KG 1 did the same on 13 November, against Woodford in Gloucester and Newton Heath.
 On 14/15 November KG 1 flew in full strength in a highly effective attack on Coventry, codenamed Operation Mondscheinsonate (Moonlight Sonata).
 I. Gruppe flew three further operations: against Eastbourne, Newhaven and Ramsgate.
 "Pathfinders" from 12 Kampfgruppe 100 (Bomb Group 100 or KGr 100) led 437 bombers from KG 1, KG 3, KG 26, KG 27, KG 55 and LG 1 and they dropped 394 ST of high explosive, 56 ST of incendiaries, and 127 parachute mines.
 Other sources say 449 bombers and a total of 530 ST of bombs were dropped.
 The raid against Coventry was particularly devastating, and led to widespread use of the phrase "to conventrate".